Aliases for SPEN Gene

 GeneCards Summary for SPEN Gene

 SPEN (Spen Family Transcriptional Repressor) is a Protein Coding gene.
-Diseases associated with SPEN include pancreatic cystadenoma.
-Among its related pathways are Notch-mediated HES/HEY network and Notch Signaling Pathways.
+Diseases associated with SPEN include lip disease and pancreatic cystadenoma.
+Among its related pathways are Notch signaling pathway (KEGG) and Notch signaling pathway (Pathway Interaction Database).
 GO annotations related to this gene include nucleic acid binding and transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is RBM15.

 UniProtKB/Swiss-Prot for SPEN Gene

 May serve as a nuclear matrix platform that organizes and integrates transcriptional responses.
 In osteoblasts, supports transcription activation: synergizes with RUNX2 to enhance FGFR2-mediated activation of the osteocalcin FGF-responsive element (OCFRE) (By similarity).
 Has also been shown to be an essential corepressor protein, which probably regulates different key pathways such as the Notch pathway.
 Negative regulator of the Notch pathway via its interaction with RBPSUH, which prevents the association between NOTCH1 and RBPSUH, and therefore suppresses the transactivation activity of Notch signaling.
 Blocks the differentiation of precursor B-cells into marginal zone B-cells.
 Probably represses transcription via the recruitment of large complexes containing histone deacetylase proteins.
 May bind both to DNA and RNA.